Tyrion holding a golden dragon, by Sebastian Giacobino © Fantasy Flight Games

 Tyrion generally receives little respect and is often mocked.
 His deformity is the cause of many problems and persecution, although mitigated to some extent by his high social standing and his family's wealth and power.
 He craves for love and respect from his family, but does not have a good relationship with all his family members.
 His deformity and the fact that his mother Joanna died at his birth are two of the reasons that his father Tywin and sister Cersei despise him.
 Tywin has never forgiven him for Joanna's death.
 Unbeknownst to Tyrion, Cersei also despises him largely because of a prophecy made to her when she was a young girl.
 The prophecy claimed that a valonqar (High Valyrian for "little brother") would eventually end her life.
 Cersei has always identified Tyrion as her valonqar and has thus been determined to rid herself of him ever since.
 Tyrion's older brother Jaime was the only one who ever treated Tyrion with love and affection and for this Tyrion believed he would forgive his brother for anything.

-At a young age, Tyrion married Tysha, but eventually Jaime told him the girl was a whore he had paid to take Tyrion's virginity.
+At a young age, Tyrion married Tysha, a commoner, but eventually Jaime told him the girl was a whore he had paid to take Tyrion's virginity.
 Tyrion was crushed, and the memory of her has long haunted him.
 Believing that no girl could ever truly love him for who he was, he began to seek his pleasure with prostitutes.
 Tywin felt this brought more shame on their house, further deteriorating their relationship.

 Tyrion was born in 273 AC as the third-born child to Lord Tywin and Lady Joanna Lannister.
 Joanna died giving birth to him, and as a result his father blames him for her death.
 Tales about Tyrion were spread immediately after his birth; At Oldtown, it was said that Tyrion was a monster, with a tail, monstrous huge head, thick black hair, a beard, an evil eye, lion's claws, with teeth so long he was not able to close his mouth, and both male and female genitals.
 It was said that Tyrion's birth was an omen to famine, plague and war, and the smallfolk named him "Lord Tywin's Doom" and "Lord Tywin's Bane".
 King Aerys II Targaryen stated that Tyrion was a punishment for Tywin's arrogance, and the same was said by begging brothers in Oldtown, stating that Tywin had made himself greater than the king, which was only allowed by a god.